FaultyPine/tiny_engine/README.md

 ### TODO:
-- MOVE TO CLANG - seems to be all good

-- Put lighting and material data in UBOs
+- Put material data in UBOs so we can batch
-- Use transformation matrices instead of pos + rotation + scale transforms
-- ImGuizmo
 - growable-fixed-vector datatype (fixed mem of certain size, when exceeds transition to heap)
 - "entities"/serialize objects...
     - Big refactor - move types to the type reflection system